Twincasper/test-repo/README.md

  - The local clone of the repo can be used offline.
  - Git is a version control software, github is just a site that utilizes git.

+## What have I learned so far part 2?

+ - We learned the git flow of git status, git add, git commit to write messages clarifying the changes, and git push to push said changes.
+ - The terminology for the git flow is staging.